BeipDev/BeipMU/Documentation/Wineskin.md

 * Choose 'Move a Folder Inside', then pick the folder you unzipped into in the 'Get BeipMU' steps above
 * In the new 'Choose Executable' menu, select the BeipMU.exe.
 Press ok.
 * Press Quit
-* Click the BeipMU wrapper to launch
+* Click the BeipMU.app wrapper to launch

 ## Install Fonts

 BeipMU needs the 'Segoe UI Emoji' font for the icons to appear properly (seguiemj.ttf), you can find a copy of this font on any Windows 10/11 system and install it from there.

-# Known glitches
+## Known glitches

 Most everything works well, but here are a couple of known glitches.